 His Excellency Dr. Mohammad bin Abdulkarim Al-Issa is widely recognized as a leading global voice on moderate Islam, committed to bringing global awareness to the religion’s true message of empathy, understanding and cooperation among all people.

 As Secretary General of the Muslim World League, a Makkah-based non- governmental organization that represents adherents of the Islamic faith around the world, Dr. Al-Issa has been a trailblazer in building new partnerships among different communities, faiths and nations.
-He also heads the Intellectual Warfare Center, a body affiliated with the Saudi Defense Ministry dedicated to combatting extremist and terrorist ideology.
+He also held a public honorary position as Supervisor of the Ministry of Defense's Intellectual Warfare Center.

 Dr. Al-Issa’s groundbreaking interfaith efforts include his trip to Auschwitz in January 2020 for the 75th anniversary of the liberation of the death camp.
 The Auschwitz Museum declared it the most senior Islamic delegation ever to visit.
 He also met with His Holiness Pope Francis in 2017 to forge a first of its kind agreement between MWL and the Vatican.
 In 2019, Dr. Al-Issa led representatives of the Abrahamic religions in France in signing an agreement for peace and solidarity, and held a conference on reconciliation in Sri Lanka to heal inter-religious divides created by the terrible Easter terrorist attacks.